 American studies is a major for students who want to focus their academic work around American society and culture.
 The committee frames “American studies” broadly, to include transnational, hemispheric, oceanic, and global approaches, as well as the more traditional approach centered on the U.S. nation-state.

-American studies majors usually select a disciplinary concentration in history or literature, though other concentrations are available, and they take additional courses on American subject matter in other fields.
-In most years, an informal colloquium, which majors and potential majors are strongly encouraged to attend, meets several times a semester.
+American studies majors usually select a disciplinary concentration in history, sociology, or literature, though other concentrations are available, and they take additional courses on American subject matter in other fields.
+An informal colloquium, which majors and potential majors are expected to attend, meets several times a semester.

 Admission to the major is by application only.
 Students interested in majoring in the program should consult the “Majoring in American Studies” page on the American studies website for information about the application process.